-- 5.1 The proposal for the site is to demolish the new house and then construct a new detached dwelling. - 5.2 The existing access point from Copse Wood Way will be reused by the new property. - 5.3 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to renovate and extend the existing house to the side and rear. - 5.2 The proposed location of the above structures can be seen on the appended plan.

 Arboricultural Impact Assessment

 PROPOSED TREE REMOVAL / RETENTION: